-- Press the Xbox button to open the guide, then select System > Settings.
+- Press the Xbox button to open the guide, then select System > Settings > General.

-- Select either HDMI audio or Optical audio, depending on how your device is connected.
+- Choose Volume & audio output, then select either HDMI audio or Optical audio, depending on how your device is connected.

 - Choose the correct audio format for your home theater, either 5.1 uncompressed, 7.1 uncompressed, or Bitstream out.
 If you're not sure, select Stereo uncompressed.

 Audio signal may not be reaching your Xbox One correctly if the cable is damaged or not properly connected to your devices.